Portuguese-speaking world: Galicia (Spain)

 The region of Galicia in Spain is not exactly classified as Lusophone, but holds close ties to the Lusophony.
 The Galician language used to form a common dialect continuum with Portuguese during the Middle Ages, denominated as Galician–Portuguese by historians.
 Thus, efforts have been made by the Xunta de Galicia to promote cultural and linguistical interchange between Galicia and the Lusophone world, such as the Euroregion between Galicia and North Portugal.
 The Consello da Cultura Galega (Council of Galician Culture) has been considered an observer member of the CPLP since 2016.

 Rest of Europe

 Portuguese-speaking immigrants from Portuguese-speaking Africa, Brazil, Macau, and Portugal have also settled in Andorra (around 15,000 speakers), Belgium, France (around 500,000 speakers), Germany, Luxembourg, Spain, Switzerland, and the United Kingdom.
 In Luxembourg, 19% of the population speaks Portuguese as mother tongue, making it the largest minority language by percentage in a Western European country.

 Africa

 Angola

 Portuguese is the sole official language of Angola, and 85% of the population profess fluency in the language.
 Additionally, 75% of Angolan households speak Portuguese as their primary language, and native Bantu languages have been influenced by Portuguese through loanwords.

-English: map of Angola – native speakers as a majority in each province.
+English: map of Angola – percentage of native speakers in each municipality.